 - Spinal injuries, such as complete or partial paralysis

 How to Protect Your Right to Recovery for Your Injuries

 If you were injured in a head-on collision, you deserve compensation to pay for your medical care, wages lost during your recovery, and other damages related to the incident.
-The best way to protect your legal rights is by partnering with a skilled and dedicated car accident lawyer as soon as possible.
+The best way to protect your legal rights is by partnering with a skilled and dedicated San Diego auto accident attorney as soon as possible.